 What about Paternity Leave?

-If you are due to have your baby in 2016, your partner will be entitled to take 2 weeks paternity leave and will also be entitled to the Paternity Benefit.
+Your partner is now entitled to take 2 weeks paternity leave and will also be entitled to Paternity Benefit.

-In the past paternity leave has not been legally granted to dads after the birth of their new born baby; however it was announced late this year in the 2016 budget that the laws around paternity leave are finally being altered.
-Now, if you are due to have your baby in 2016, your partner will be entitled to take 2 weeks paternity leave and will also be entitled to the Paternity Benefit.
-This means your partner will be free to stay at home and support you every step of the way during your baby’s first few days at home.
+In the past paternity leave has not been legally granted to dads after the birth of their new born baby; however it was announced in the late 2016 budget that the laws around paternity leave are finally being altered.
+Now, your partner will be entitled to take 2 weeks paternity leave and will also be entitled to Paternity Benefit.
+This means your partner will be free to stay at home during your baby’s first days at home.

 For more information on Paternity Leave visit: www.citizensinformation.ie/en/employment/employment_rights_and_conditions/leave_and_holidays/paternity_leave.html

-Lastly, remember to enjoy your maternity leave and spend it bonding with your new born, it’s a precious time for both you and your little one!
+Lastly, remember to enjoy your maternity leave.
+Spend it bonding with your new born, it’s a precious time for both you and your little one!

 For more information, please see: www.citizensinformation.ie/en/employment/employment_rights_and_conditions/leave_and_holidays/maternity_leave.html.